 Winner: Direct drive hub motors are quieter than geared hub motors.

-The price of geared and gearless hub motors is pretty comparable.
+The price of geared and gearless hub motors is pretty similar.
 Geared hub motors are often slightly cheaper than gearless models.
 They are cheaper to manufacture because they require fewer materials due to the smaller size.
 Most e-bikes come with a geared motor these days.

 Winner: Geared motors are cheaper than direct drive models.

-Motor Size
+Physical Motor Size

 The benefit of having a smaller motor is that it is more discreet.
 When you ride by, people may not know that you’re riding an e-bike.
 An e-bike with a small hub motor and an integrated battery looks just like a normal bike.